matheusd/dcr-split-ticket-matcher/README.md

 ## Roadmap to Production

-- Add testing for the various parts of the app
+- Add testing for the various parts of the app (ongoing)
-- Integrate to stakepool software (second phase of beta)
+- Integrate to official wallets
 - Plug all fee drain avenues
-- Integrate to official wallets